Non-resident students fall into one of three categories:

-- Students engaged in degree work full-time, primarily with non-Harvard resources, for the majority of an academic term, are designated traveling scholars.
+- Students engaged in degree work full-time, not in Greater Boston/Cambridge, primarily with non-Harvard resources, for the majority of an academic term, are designated traveling scholars.

-- GSAS degree candidates who are registered and studying at a Harvard faculty other than the FAS are designated as studying at another Harvard School.
+- Harvard Griffin GSAS degree candidates who are registered and studying at a Harvard faculty other than the FAS are designated as studying at another Harvard School.

 - Students not engaged primarily in degree work may apply to take a leave of absence.

-Before deciding to apply for non-resident status, students should discuss their plans with their advisors and with their financial aid officer.
+Before deciding to apply for non-resident status, students should discuss their plans with their advisors and financial aid officer.